Cpreet/SandeepNotes/Day1_questions.md

     and undefined means the value is not defined as of now.

 3 How does the Symbol data type differ from other primitive types?
-Provide an example.
+Provide an example. a-  A symbol is special type of primitive in JS that is always unique, even if it has the same description.
+    Not converted to string like other primitives types

-4 What is BigInt, and why was it introduced in JavaScript?
+4 What is BigInt, and why was it introduced in JavaScript? a-

 5 Describe the non-primitive types in JavaScript.
 How do they differ from primitive types?
 A-     Non-primitive data types in JavaScript are complex structures used to store multiple values or more advanced information.